 Understanding Therapy For Addiction Recovery

-What Therapy For Addiction Treatment Does
+What Does Therapy For Addiction Treatment Do?

-Behavioral (Cognitive and Dialectical Behavioral therapy)
+Behavioral (cognitive and dialectical behavioral therapy)

 Creativity-based therapy (art and music therapy)

-Physical (Biofeedback and EMDR)
+Physical (biofeedback and EMDR)

 Motivational enhancement therapy

 Behavioral therapies focus on identifying negative behaviors and their cause while creating new healthy behaviors, while creative therapies provide feelings of well-being and help the patient work through challenging emotions as they recover from substance abuse.
-Therapies help increase patient motivation, self-confidence, self-esteem, communication, self-awareness, feelings of well being, and provide a sense of purpose.
+Therapies help increase patient motivation, self-confidence, self-esteem, communication, self-awareness, feelings of well-being, and provide a sense of purpose.

-Types Of Therapy For Addiction Recovery: Cognitive And Dialectical Behavioral Therapy
+Cognitive And Dialectical Behavioral Therapy

-Dialectical Behavioral Therapy (DBT) helps boost self-esteem of patients and may offer support for behavior in group settings by providing validation.
+Dialectical behavioral therapy (DBT) helps boost self-esteem of patients and may offer support for behavior in group settings by providing validation.
 DBT also combines elements of CBT, offering individual therapy, and in some cases, motivational enhancement therapy.

 Motivational enhancement therapy or motivational interviewing consists of helping people find their inner drive to accomplish a goal.
 In the case of addiction, it helps patients overcome addictive patterns.
 The licensed therapist listens to the concerns of the patient and finds encouraging ways to get them to commit to change.
 This technique helps patients who struggle with depression regain a sense of focus.
 Additionally, motivational interviewing can be combined with Cognitive Behavioral Therapy for better results.

-Types Of Therapy For Addiction Recovery: One-On-One And Family Counseling
+One-On-One And Family Counseling

 Getting one-on-one counseling can help the patient better understand the underlying reasons for their chemical dependency.
 Counselors can uncover factors like trauma, negative friends or family who encourage drug use, or poor self-esteem as influences for substance abuse, and provide help and awareness.

-Types Of Therapy For Addiction Recovery: Biofeedback And EMDR
+Biofeedback And EMDR

-Types Of Therapy For Addiction Recovery: Group Therapy And Support Groups
+Group Therapy And Support Groups

-Nicotinamide Adenine Dinucleotide or NAD therapy is a 10-day treatment that helps cells become converted to energy.
+Nicotinamide adenine dinucleotide or NAD therapy is a 10-day treatment that helps cells become converted to energy.
 NAD is a chemical compound that is found in all living cells and helps the body produce energy.
 In NAD therapy, the compound is administered to the patient intravenously.
-This is ideal for those who suffer from addiction and side effects of addiction like anxiety and depression as they can lose NAD in their bodies.
+This is ideal for those who suffer from addiction and side effects of addiction like anxiety and depression, as they can lose NAD in their bodies.
 This therapy helps reduce feelings of fatigue post-addiction as it intravenously makes its way through the patient’s bloodstream.
 It helps remove the drugs in the body, reducing effects of withdrawal and drug cravings.

-Types Of Therapy: Equine And Animal Therapy
+Equine And Animal Therapy

 Therapies involving dogs or other domesticated animals may not be available at every facility.
 Luxury facilities, for example, may provide patients with care by offering on-site animal bonding like exotic animals.
 Equine (horse therapy) offers patients the opportunity to connect with horses.
-Typical equine therapy sessions include the patient, a horse and a therapist, where the therapist observes the patient interacting with the horse.
+Typical equine therapy sessions include the patient, a horse, and a therapist, where the therapist observes the patient interacting with the horse.
 Horses can mirror human emotion, so patients can understand and reflect on their emotions.
 Some equine therapy consists of caring for the horses by feeding, bathing, and brushing them.
 This gives patients an opportunity to connect with the powerful animals while providing a sense of responsibility and accomplishment.
 Some facilities offer therapy with dolphins, teaching patients about openness and trust.